From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Parameter Identification

 From equation~\eqref{eq:em-main}, it is apparent that increasing the conditional log-likelihood function $\mathcal{Q}(\theta, \theta^\prime)$ also increases the likelihood.
 Based on this principle, the Generalized EM (GEM) algorithm is summarized in Algorithm~\ref{algo:em}. \\ The original EM algorithm, directly computes the maximizer to the surrogate function $\mathcal{Q}(\theta, \theta_k)$.
 However, depending on the structural constraints, it is not always possible to analytically compute the unique global maximizer.
 The Generalized M-step (GM) addresses this issue by applying an algorithm guaranteeing a monotonic increase in the conditional log-likelihood at each iteration~\cite{dempster1977maximum}.
 In particular, the maximization is replaced by any algorithm $\mathtt{GM}:\Theta\rightarrow\Theta$ with the following property:

-where the condition holds with equality if and only if $\theta_k$ is a local minima of $\mathcal{Q}(\theta, \theta_k)$ over $\Theta$. \begin{prop}[{Adapted from~\cite[Theorem 1]{wu1983convergence}}] Consider the parameter sequence generated by Algorithm~\ref{algo:em} with $\mathtt{GM}$ satisfying~\eqref{eq:cond_oracle_alg}.
+where the condition holds with equality if and only if $\theta_k$ is a local minima of $\mathcal{Q}(\theta, \theta_k)$ over $\Theta$.
+The E and GM steps follow a standard procedure.
+We provide an efficient implementation within our open-source code\ifbool{arxiv}{ (see also~App.~\ref{sec:gem_deets})}{}. \begin{proposition}[{Adapted from~\cite[Theorem 1]{wu1983convergence}}] Consider the parameter sequence generated by Algorithm~\ref{algo:em} with $\mathtt{GM}$ satisfying~\eqref{eq:cond_oracle_alg}.
 Then, the likelihood, $L(\theta_k)$ increases monotonically.
-Furthermore, if $\Theta$ is compact and the tolerance satisfies $\epsilon = 0$, then the Algorithm~\ref{algo:em} converges to a stationary point of the log-likelihood function. \end{prop} \begin{rem} A common practice in literature is to incorporate a prior distribution over parameters~\cite{Ljung1998, PILLONETTO2014657}.
-In this case, Algorithm~\ref{algo_line:gm} can be used to directly optimize for the posterior distribution likelihood without compromising the monotonicity and convergence of the GEM algorithm~\cite{green1990use}. \end{rem} Next, we describe the E-step and GM-step of Algorithm~\ref{algo:em} in more detail.
+Furthermore, if $\Theta$ is compact, and $\epsilon = 0$, Algorithm~\ref{algo:em} converges to a stationary point of the log-likelihood function. \end{proposition}